r-niemans/CDS_ternarysearchtree/README.md

-# Concept of Data Science 2024-2025 - Implementation of a Tenary Search Tree
+# Concepts of Data Science 2024-2025 - Implementation of a Tenary Search Tree

 ## Project Description :
 The project aims at implementing a ternary search tree using Python.